 If you want to create a young adult character as timeless as Holden Caulfield or Katniss Everdeen, consider these five tips.

 You've probably read your fair share of YA novels.
 But you can always read more!
 You'll find there are cross-genres in YA literature.
 It's often mixed with dystopian themes, supernatural concepts, and even science fiction.
 But the general running theme in all cross-genres is the lead character's coming of age.
 Familiarizing yourself with the usual characterization of YA heroes will give you a better idea of what to embrace and what to avoid.

 If you're looking for somewhere to start, why not check out our Young Adult essential reading list?

 2. Do Your Research

 If you're in your 30s, you probably don't interact much with teens.
 Start by reading books and studies focusing on the complications and complexities teens and young adults deal with on a daily basis.
 With the mentality of an adult, it's probably difficult to understand them.
 Getting insight from researchers can help.
-At the same time, maybe reading magazines catered for teens and young adults will ease you in with the common interests and hobbies of their age group.
+At the same time, braving social media never hurts when it comes to understanding what teens are into today.

 3. Talk to Actual Young Adults

 Devoting time to technical studies and published materials isn't enough.
 You need to understand young adults to write about them.
 Observe their interactions.
 Knowing them is the first step to understanding them.
 You were a young adult once, but that was years ago.
 You've changed and so have the things around you.
 It's critical that you see things from the perspective of an 18-year-old if you want to create a believable 18-year-old YA hero.